-Christmas and New Year holiday memories quickly fade as the grapes start to ripen.
+Christmas and New Year holiday memories quickly fade as the grapes start to ripen, and the start of vintage is suddenly upon us!
 About now, every year, I start sampling our grapes, starting with the whites, Semillon, Sauvignon Blanc and Viognier.

 I arm myself with a bucket and a pair of snips and collect bunches of grapes from vines growing in each vineyard block.
 I walk up and down several rows, zig zagging my way up and back rows, randomly snipping off bunches from vines along the entire length of both rows and dropping the bunches into the bucket.
 I make sure that I select a mix of bunches that are growing at different spots in the vine canopy.
 Bunches that are shaded inside the canopy covered entirely by leaves, bunches that are semi-shaded by leaves, and bunches that are unshaded and growing in the full sun.
 I sample like this as each bunch will be at different ripeness levels and I need to collect a sample which is representative of all of the vines in that block.
 As well as sampling the bunches, I pluck berries off bunches as I walk along, tasting the flavours in the berries.

 The reason why I take bunch samples from up and down a row, and from different growing positions on the vine, and taste berries up and down the rows, is that there is variation in ripeness levels due to the variations in soils and aspects across a block of vines, even though all of the vines are the same variety.

 The tasting gives me an idea overall of the flavours across the block.
 By analysing the juice from the grape bunches for sugar and acidity, tells me the average ripeness level of the grapes in the block.